seankross/bookdown-start/docs/06-FAQ.md

 The following variables are available: air temperature, wind speed, relative humidity, downwelling shortwave, downwelling longwave, precipitation, and air pressure.

 ## I need historical weather data to build my model.
-Where can I find it.
+Where can I find it?

 NEON collects weather variables at each of the sites.
 Their data products become available in 1-month data packages that are release ~ 2 weeks after the completion of the month.
 For example, the June 1 data will be in the June package that is released mid-July.
 Therefore there is up to a 1.5 month delay.
 Furthermore, NEON data can have gaps that need to be gap-filled.
 We are working with NEON to develop gap-filled weather data that becomes available sooner than the current 1.5 month delay.
 The timing of the gap-filled low-latency weather product is unknown.